Stable Audio Open: Free Model Released for Local Execution

 huggingface.co

-Step 2: Preparation of Environment and Execution of Demo
+Step 2: Prepare Environment and Run the Demo

 Terminal window

-# Install dependencies (pip install . inside repository is also possible)
+# Install dependencies (alternatively: pip install . inside the repo)

 pip install stable-audio-tools

-# Things needed additional installation in my environment
+# Additional packages I needed in my environment

 sudo apt install libsndfile1